UPDATED: March 2019

 How do I pick the pass that fits me best?

-In order to understand if the pass will be a good deal for you, you will have to do an estimation.
+In order to understand if the pass will be a good deal for you, you will have to ask yourself some important questions about your future trip and to make an estimation.

-How many days you want to travel in Europe, which countries are you thinking to visit and more or less how many cities?
+How many days do you want to travel in Europe?
+Which countries are you thinking to visit?
+And how many cities (more or less)?

 How long is the duration of the pass?

-The passes can be taken on periods of 5, 10, 15, 21 days plus 1, 2 or 3 months.
-More info about these passes here.
+The passes can be bought for different periods of time – 3 days, 5, 7, 10, 15, 22 days or 1, 2 or 3 months.
+Find more info about these passes here.

-NOTE: If you buy the continuous pass for 1 month, the duration of the pass will be exactly 1 month.
+NOTE: If you choose to buy the continuous pass for 1 month, the duration of the pass will be exactly 1 month.

-EXAMPLE: from 3rd of Sept to 2nd of Oct, from 3rd of February to 2nd of March (even if there are less days in that month)
+EXAMPLE: From the 3rd of September to 2nd of October.
+From the 3rd of February to the 2nd of March (even if there are fewer days in that month)

 Are there any discounts?

-What is the difference between the 2nd and the 1st class?
+What is the difference between the first and second class?

-The first class one is a bit more comfy, it will make your journey more enjoyable.
-There is more space in between the seats, sockets and often free water, and it is generally less crowded.
+As I mentioned before, for your pass you can choose between the “first class option” and the “second class option”.
+The first class pass is a bit more comfortable and it will make your journey more enjoyable, as you will travel in first-class coaches.
+There is more space between the seats, there are power sockets available and often even free water, and it is generally less crowded!

-If you are taking an ICE 1st class train in Germany, you will have free Wi-Fi (German Rail Pass is pretty awesome!).
-1st class train in Austria and Czech Republic will provide you with free bottles of water.
+For example, if you are taking an ICE 1st class train in Germany, you will have free Wi-Fi (German Rail Pass is pretty awesome!).
+The 1st class train in Austria and the Czech Republic will provide you with free bottles of water too.

 How do I buy the pass?

-Be sure to order it in advance!
-Mine were delivered to Romania (that is where I was at the moment) it took just day to deliver, fantastic!
-But the one for my sister was sent to Moscow and for some reason did not reach her from the first attempt, we had to contact the supplier and they reissued it for her again, it took about 5 days to receive.
+Make sure to order your Eurail or Interrail tickets in advance!
+My pass was delivered to Romania (that is where I was at the moment) and it only took one day to deliver – fantastic!
+But the one for my sister was sent to Moscow and, for some reason, it did not reach her from the first attempt.
+We had to contact the supplier and they reissued it for her again, which took about 5 days to receive.

 Alternatively, you can order to deliver it to the hotel of your first stay.